knpuniversity/symfony/knpu/extra-upgrade-4.0/framework-config.md

 It's already in the new file.
 Delete it.

-And since we now know that translations should live in this new `translations/` directory, let's move existing files... well file.
+And since we now know that translations should live in this new `translations/` directory, let's move our existing files... well file.
 In `app/Resources/translations`, move `validators.en.yml` down into `translations/`.

 Celebrate by deleting the old directory!